Fahriddin989/kernel-playground/README.md

 ```

 The source IP address `10.0.2.10` was later added to the runtime blacklist to verify that the module could drop HTTP traffic from a selected source.

-The final delivery is intended to be available from the `main` branch of the forked repository.